coreymaps/cs/content/authors/corey/_index.md

 # - Visitors
 ---

 I study geophysical aspects of geopolitical issues.
-My work applies a depth of technical expertise from the Earth sciences and [geodesy](https://en.wikipedia.org/wiki/Geodesy) across a breadth of geopolitical contexts, including transboundary water resources and the physical and environmental aspects of war and conflict.
+My work applies a depth of technical expertise from the Earth sciences and [geodesy](https://en.wikipedia.org/wiki/Geodesy) across a breadth of geopolitical contexts, including transboundary water resource conflicts and the physical and environmental aspects of war.

 I'm a PhD student at the [CUNY Graduate Center](https://www.gc.cuny.edu/earth-and-environmental-sciences) advised by Professor [Elia Machado](https://www.gc.cuny.edu/people/elia-machado) and working in close coordination with the [Conflict Ecology](https://www.conflict-ecology.org) group at Oregon State.